-The 118.8-metre Feadship Project 821 has been sighted on her sea trials near the town of IJmuiden, Amsterdam.
+The 118.8-metre Feadship Project 821 has completed her inaugural sea trials near the town of IJmuiden, Amsterdam.
 The world's first fuel-cell-powered superyacht, Project 821 hit the water this May and joined the market with Edmiston shortly after.

 The breakthrough project stores liquid hydrogen on board (in temperatures below -253°C) and uses a fuel cell source to generate electricity for both hotel load and coastal navigations.
 The project required significant development in regulations for "hydrogen storage and fuel-cell systems at class, flag-state [and] IMO level", according to the yard.
 Exterior and interior design is owed to British studio RWD.